ljzycmd/SimDeblur/README.md

 SimDeblur supports the most popular image and video deblurring datasets, including GOPRO, DVD, REDS, BSD.
 We design different data reading strategies that can meet the input requirements of different image and video deblurring models.

 You can click [here](./simdeblur/dataset/README.md) for more information about the design of the dataset.

+**To start, note that you should change the path of the dataset in related config files.**

 ### Acknowledgment